harelba/q/test/BENCHMARK.md

 *Please don't use or publish this benchmark data yet, it's still alpha, i'm checking the validity of the results, and python 3 q version has not been merged yet.*

 **NOTE**
 This just a preliminary benchmark, and the results I got are somewhat surprising.
 I would love to validate these results by having other people run the benchmark as well and send me emails with their results.
-If you're interested, please clone q, checkout the `q-benchmark` branch, and follow the "Running the benchmark" part, and send me the `all.benchmark-results` file, along with some details about your hardware. <harelba@gmail.com>
+If you're interested, please clone q, checkout the `q-benchmark` branch, and follow the "Running the benchmark" part.
+After the benchmark is finished, send me the `all.benchmark-results` file, along with some details about your hardware, and i'll add it to the spreadsheet. <harelba@gmail.com>

 # Benchmark
 This is an initial version of the benchmark, along with some results.
 The following is compared: